 Often, the shape of the separate pieces and the way in which they are joined is an integral and defining feature of the shoe’s design.
 That’s why creating a pattern takes time; trial and error is key.
 A reliable and resolved set of working patterns is the pride of any shoemaker’s toolbox.

 Traditionally done by hand, the cutting of the leather or material shoe sections is now often done by machine to meet the higher volumes a modern market demands.

-Time to stitch all those pieces together, and the stitching detail is another integral element of the shoe’s design.
+The stitching detail is another integral element of the shoe’s design.
 It can add texture and colour through the use of contrasting thread and piping.

 Shoes are constructed by assembling the individual pieces together to create the upper, adding the shoe lining in the process.
-Once stitched together a toe puff and heel counter are added between the upper and the lining.
+Once stitched together, a toe puff and heel counter are added between the upper and the lining.

 Now the upper is ready to be lasted – it’s wrapped around the last it was designed for, which helps create the three-dimensional shoe shape.
 The last can radically change the character of a shoe and determines how the shoe maintains its shape and features, including whether or not it has a square or rounded toe.

 For every shoe there’s a last on which forms the basis of that particular shoe; be it a sandal, boat shoe or Chelsea boot, for example.
 Lasts were traditionally carved from wood to match the shape of an individual’s foot.
 Today, they are often styled from high-density plastics that have greater structure power for repeated use.

 HEELING & FINISHING

 The last process to creating a shoe, the formed ‘upper’ now needs its sole and heel.
 There are many methods in doing so, but some of the more common constructions used at Aquila include 'cement' construction or a traditional 'Blake stitched' construction.
 Rubber, leather or a combination of both is used to form the sole and build up the heel.